Car fleet manager

 • Making Informed Decisions: This data allows the fleet manager to make informed decisions about future maintenance needs and potentially adjust the maintenance schedule or resource allocation for specific vehicles.

-Budgeting and Cost Control Strategies
+Car Fleet Manager’s Cost Control Strategies

 The car fleet manager acts like a financial guardian for the company's fleet, keeping costs under control without compromising efficiency.
 Here's a breakdown of their key strategies:

-Crafting a Realistic Budget:Β
+Crafting a Realistic Budget:

 The fleet manager creates a budget that considers all the expenses involved in running the fleet.
 This includes: